donluca/DX7_Sysex_Tools/README.md

 ## minidexed.sh

 MiniDexed requires you to have the sysex files in the `NNNNN_something.syx` format (where NNNNN is a number starting from 00001), so this script does that for you.
-**AS YOU MIGHT HAVE GUESSED, THIS DOESN'T CHECK IF YOUR FILES ARE ALREDY IN THE CORRECT FORMAT, IT JUST ADDS THE NUMBER**
+**AS YOU MIGHT HAVE GUESSED, THIS DOESN'T CHECK IF YOUR FILES ARE ALREADY IN THE CORRECT FORMAT, IT JUST ADDS THE NUMBER**

 ## syscreator.sh